thegetty/quire-docs/content/guide/pages.md

 weight: 205
 ---

 Every page in a Quire publication starts with a block of {{< q-glossary "YAML" >}}.
 The three core attributes you’re probably going to define on every page are `title`, `type`, and `weight`.
-All page YAML, no matter how many attributes it has, goes between a set of three dashes, at the very top of the page.
+All page YAML, no matter how many attributes it has, goes between a set of three dashes at the very top of the page.

 ```yaml
 ---